Dieumerci/MarsRover-challenge/README.md

 The code and programs, that are contained within the folder are solution's to the Mars Rover coding challenge.

 ## CODE STRUCTURE
+### RoverMain Class
+* Is the main java class
+* Creates the Mars Rove Object with all the command instructions needed
 ### directionChange Class
-* able to create rovers that store an x coordinate, y coordinate, and orientation
+* Has the ability to store an x coordinate, y coordinate, and orientation
-* Third Party Tools:

 ### MarsRover Class
-* z
-* z
+* The possible letters are 'L', 'R' and 'M'.
+'L' and 'R
+* The possible letters are 'E', 'W' and 'S'.
+'N'
 ### Position Class
-* z
-* z
+* Position object in this case the location can point us to the rovers location " X,Y " and direction
 ## CHALLENGES & REFLECTIONS
 After doing some research, I came to a conclusion that the best approach to solve the Mars Rover coding challenge is to implement the TDD methodology.
 The TDD methodology follows a RED, GREEN and REFACTOR approach.